SamChevalier/samchevalier.github.io/index.md

 - Network compression and optimization
 - Machine learning performance verification
-- Aggregated distributed energy resource dynamics and inference
+- Aggregated distributed energy resource dynamics

 If these topics excite you, please reach out me directly at **schevali [at] uvm.edu** for more information.
+In your email, please include your CV along with a short explanation about why you are intersted in doing a PhD in electrical engineering.

 <hr style="height:10px; visibility:hidden;" />